13r0ck/Computer-Setup/README.md

 * Login to domain admin account, and delete the local admin account
 	* If there is not a domain/cannot connect then put a password on the local admin
 * Connect with screen connect to verify functionality
+* If possible conenct to the end users domain account remotely

 ## Notes for Windows Builds
 * This script uses an answerfile.
 Answer files require that the infstll meadia uses a install.wim.
 If the windos iso comes with an install.esd that mist be converted otherwise the answer file will not work.